-Bellarine Bayside Foreshore Committee of Management (Bellarine Bayside) is a not-for-profit, Category 1 Committee of Management, appointed by the Victorian Government since 1994 to manage 17km of coastal Crown land reserve.
+Bellarine Bayside Foreshore Committee of Management (Bellarine Bayside) is a not-for-profit, Category 1 coastal Committee of Management established under the Crown Land (Reserves) Act 1978 by the Victorian Government in 1994 to manage a coastal Crown land reserve.

 The coastal reserve managed by Bellarine Bayside consists of a 17 kilometre stretch of coastline through the towns of Portarlington, Indented Head and St Leonards on the northern Bellarine Peninsula.
 It comprises approximately 200 hectares of coastal land of significant cultural, environmental and social importance, and includes natural and built assets, holiday parks, the Bellarine Coastal Trail, playgrounds, a community hall, boat ramps and boat sheds.

 Bellarine Bayside is responsible for the management of the coastal reserve in accordance with the Crown Land (Reserves) Act 1978, the Marine and Coastal Act 2018 and related subordinate legislation and policy set by the Victorian Government.
 Bellarine Bayside is responsible for ensuring the land is managed, maintained, improved and controlled to provide environmental, social and economic benefits for the Victorian community.

 A protected and enhanced northern Bellarine foreshore which has highly valued cultural heritage, distinctive coastal character and environmental assets for the enjoyment of the community.

 All incoming funds are reinvested back into maintaining and improving coastal Crown land, public infrastructure and holiday park facilities.

 We currently generate approximately $7 million in direct revenue annually, with the majority derived through fees from the six Crown land holiday parks we manage.
 Other revenue is derived from a range of sources including lease, licence and permit fees, and supplemented by grants for specific projects.